mitesp/espider/README.md

 2. Clone this repository: `git clone https://github.com/mitesp/espider.git`
 3. Inside the project directory, run `sudo docker-compose up` to spin up [containers](https://www.docker.com/resources/what-container).<sup>[1](#footnote-sudo)</sup>
 4. Voila!
-The website should now be running locally at [localhost:8000](http://localhost:8000/).
+The frontend should now be running at [localhost:3000](http://localhost:3000/), and the backend should be running at [localhost:8000](http://localhost:8000/).

 (Stopping and Restarting)